bantic/ember-infinite-scroll/README.md

      }
    });
 ```

 * If necessary, set the `perPage` or initial `page` property on the controller.
 Default values are 25 and 1, respectively.
-Example change:
+Here's an example changing those values:

 ```
   App.SomeController = Ember.ArrayController.extend(
     InfiniteScroll.ControllerMixin,